 What to Include in a Personal Injury Demand Letter

 The contents of personal injury demand letters vary depending on your case.
-However, most personal injury demand letters include:
+However, most personal injury demand letters include the following:

 1. The Parties

 All personal injury demand letters must specify the parties involved in the accident, insurers included.
-You should also include the at-fault party’s insurance policy number.
-After identifying the parties, you should follow with one or two sentences summarizing the purpose of the letter.
+You should also have the at-fault party’s insurance policy number.
+After identifying the parties, you should summarize the letter’s purpose with one or two sentences.

 Structured in this way, your letter will: